Why study Nutrition with Foundation Year at Liverpool John Moores University?

 Nutrition Through the Lifecycle (Special Populations)

 This module aims to provide an understanding of the nutritional requirements of population groups throughout the life-course, considering the nutritional needs of mothers and infants; children and adolescents; adults and the ageing population; as well as the nutritional concerns and priorities for other groups such as vegetarians/vegans; poverty and different cultures.
 The module will also discuss the major diet-related diseases and enable students to demonstrate an understanding of the evidence linking diet to disease and health.
+Students will also have the opportunity to enhance their practical techniques of nutritional assessment and will undertake workshops and assessment involving effective science communication to specialist populations.

 This module builds upon previous biochemistry and physiology modules, providing an in-depth exploration of the expanding field of molecular nutrition.
 Contemporary researching is rapidly expanding our knowledge of how various dietary bioactive compounds can modulate biochemical systems and how this can be regulated at the level of the gene.
 Furthermore, progress in analytical techniques now allow the analysis of myriad molecules from one sample (e.g. plasma) that can provide molecular fingerprints, which are important for advances in precision and personalised nutrition.
 The module aims to introduce and explore these concepts, with a critical eye, with the use of clinical and preventive health examples.